hugo-fixit/docs/content/documentation/basics/index.en.md

 {{< link "https://github.com/hugo-fixit/hugo-fixit-blog-git" "A Template base on Git Submodule" "" true >}}

-Alternatively, initialize an empty Git repository and clone the [FixIt](https://github.com/hugo-fixit/FixIt) theme into the `themes` directory, adding it to your project as a [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+Alternatively, initialize an empty Git repository and clone the [FixIt][fixit] theme into the `themes` directory, adding it to your project as a [Git submodule][git-submodule].

 ```bash
 git init